TheochemUI/eOn/docs/newsfragments/+readcon-static-link.fixed.md

-The readcon wrap overlay builds only the static archive as a single custom_target output, so Meson waits for libreadcon_core.a before linking eonclib and shared objects do not record NEEDED libreadcon_core.so.
+The readcon wrap overlay still cargo-builds both crate types.
+A generated .c that depends on that custom_target is the ninja order edge, so eonclib does not link before the outputs exist and does not record NEEDED libreadcon_core.so or pass the DLL to MSVC.